Updated October 30, 2021

 Dear Sholom residents, tenants, staff and families,

 With the advent of the COVID-19 Delta variant, we are seeing an uptick in the positivity rates in our counties.
-We currently have one positive resident and one positive staff at Roitenberg Family Assisted Living in St. Louis Park.
-Remember, masks are mandated for individuals within Knollwood Place Apartments.
+We currently have one positive resident and three positive staff members at Sholom Home West in St. Louis Park.
+In St. Paul, we have two positive staff members at Chapman Sholom Home East and one resident positive at Weinberg Apartments.

 The Centers for Disease Control (CDC) indicated the new Delta variant is the dominate strain in the United States.
 The COVID-19 Delta variant has proven quite virulent among the unvaccinated.
 Even for the vaccinated, there is a cause for concern.
 There are documented cases of individuals who have received the vaccine who develop symptoms and test positive for COVID-19.